mengdotzip/sleipnir/README.md

 # Sleipnir - Super Fast Vanity SSH Key Generator

-Sleipnir is a super fast cross-platform vanity SSH key generator written in Go, capable of generating **1,000,000+** ED25519 keys per second on modern hardware.
+Sleipnir is a super fast cross-platform vanity SSH key generator written in Go, capable of generating **17,000,000+** ED25519 keys per second on modern hardware using both CPU and GPU processing.
 Named after Odin's eight-legged horse from Norse mythology, Sleipnir gallops through keyspace at incredible speeds to find your perfect vanity SSH keys.

+## Compiling
+Please checkout the [DOCS](docs/compiling.md) for information on windows and Linux compiles.

 ## Usage